rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

     relationship Set<Movie> starredIn;
 ```

-to the delcaration of class *Star*.
+to the declaration of class *Star*.

 We expect that if a star $S$ is in the *stars* set for movie $M$, then movie $M$ is in the *starredIn* set for star $S$.
 We indicate this connection between the relationships *stars* and *starredIn* by placing in each of their declarations the keyword `inverse` and the name of the other relationship.